tozd/dinit/README.md

     By default it terminates such processes (any daemonization is seen as configuration error) but it also supports adopting such processes.
 When dinit adopts a reparented process it redirects stdout and stderr of the process to dinit itself.
-  - Instead of default TERM signal one can provide a `stop` file to be run to terminate the main program (e.g., which can call `nginx -s quit`).
+  - Instead of default TERM signal one can provide a `terminate` file to be run to terminate the main program (e.g., which can call `nginx -s quit`).
 - Managing processes' stdout and stderr:
   - It line-wise multiplexes stdout and stderr from programs into its own stdout and stderr